New Research: Key Findings on the State of Education-Led Growth

 • Content authoring: “Does your LMS integrate with content authoring tools for an inline experience?”

-• Customization: “Can I white label the LMS?”
+• Customization: “Can I white label the LMS platform?”

-• Personalized learning recommendations: “Can I customize the in-app experience based on custom user data?”
+• Personalized learning recommendations: “Can I customize the learning experience based on custom user data?”

 • Integrations: “Do you integrate with our other platforms (CRM, HRIS, Web Conferencing, Data Warehouse)?”